stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 If draw line across these dots A, B, C and D, then that line will be called as Hdfc Bank Stock price line chart.

-The link chart will like as shown in the below chart.
+The linked chart will like as shown in the below chart.

-If you see above line the price is down once and again it went up.
+If you see the above line the price is down once and again it went up.